 Why study an Introduction to Early Years Education and Care?

 You can progress to the Supporting Teaching and Learning in Schools Level 5 course.
-The College also offers a Foundation Degree in Education (Teaching Assistants) and a Foundation Degree in Early Childhood Studies.
-These are 5 year programmes delivered at the college part time.
+The College also offers a Foundation Degree in Education (Teaching Assistants).
+This is a 2 year programme delivered at the college part-time.
 On completion of a Foundation Degree, it is possible to then 'top up' to gain a full BA (Hons) degree.
 Progression opportunities very much depend on what other qualifications you have.

 Support in the workplace